goshansp/ansible-ee/README.md

-# ansible-ee
+# Ansible-ee
 Creates an Ansible Execution Environment.

 # Resulting Image
 https://quay.io/repository/rh_ee_hgosteli/ansible-ee

 # Todo
-- integrate bitwarden
+- ansible-galaxy install
-- integrate requirements.txt from molecule.git
 - create alias
     “mole” that does the molecule stuff …
     “ans” that does the ansible-playbook stuff …